DasinuV0/boids_aura/README.md

 # Boids
-A simulation of the movement of a flock in haskell.
+A simulation of the movement of a flock of birds in Haskell.
 Implemented quadtrees for collision detection.

 https://github.com/user-attachments/assets/6a20d4e2-0d2f-4559-97d5-8cc06d283cc6